BitBagCommerce/SyliusVueStorefront2Plugin/doc/installation.md

 **Please change the `name` attribute to fit your entity name.
 If you've already the `ProductAttributeValue` mapping in your project, just add there the `<index>` part of mapping above.**

-If you are using adnotations:
+If you are using annotations:

 ```
 /**